AFFILIATE MARKETING WITH GOOGLE ADS

 • Higher Optimization Score: Leveraging these assets positively impacts your campaign’s overall optimization score, indicating improved ad quality and relevance.

-There are different platforms you can use to monitor your Google Ads campaign performance.
-I personally prefer to monitor campaign performance within Google Ads itself, since it allows me to quickly take actions based on the data.
+You can use different platforms to monitor your Google Ads campaign performance.
+We personally prefer to monitor campaign performance within Google Ads itself since it allows us to take action based on the data quickly.

-Other platforms you can use to monitor you performance are:
+Other platforms you can use to monitor your performance are:

-When you have fully integrated your conversion goals in Google Ads, you can monitor your performance within Google Ads.
-Monitoring your data within Google Ads will allow you to quickly analyze your campaigns’ profitability and you can quickly take actions based on the performance.
+When you have fully integrated your conversion goals into Google Ads, you can monitor your performance within Google Ads.
+Monitoring your data within Google Ads will allow you to analyze your campaigns’ profitability quickly, and you can quickly take actions based on the performance.

-Besides conversion data, Google Ads provides significant metrics of which all are of importance to find out details about your campaigns’ performance.
-Depending on which stage your campaign is, certain metrics carry more relevance than others.
+Besides conversion data, Google Ads provides significant metrics, all of which are important for determining your campaigns’ performance.
+Depending on the stage of your campaign, certain metrics are more relevant than others.

 1. Orientation